 A 1-cup serving of fresh kale contains over 20% of the recommended daily intake of vitamin A, which supports eye health and is vital for vision.

 One 100g serving of kale also provides over 100% of the daily value for vitamin C, which has been associated with a lower risk of cataracts.
 Kale is also rich in lutein and zeaxanthin, antioxidants that reduce your risk of macular degeneration and other age-related eye diseases.

 Kale offers an abundance of nutrients that support heart health, including potassium, fiber, folate, and calcium.
 As part of a heart-healthy diet, kale can reduce the risk of heart disease by helping lower LDL cholesterol, or “bad cholesterol”.

 Some foods can help lower blood pressure naturally, and kale is one of them.
 Because it contains high levels of magnesium, calcium, and potassium, along with other vitamins and fiber all working together, kale can help lower blood pressure.

 Vitamin K is also critical for bone health.
-Just one cup of fresh kale gives you a whopping 499 micrograms of vitamin K, which is well over the average recommended daily values of 120 micrograms for adult men over age 19 and 90 micrograms for adult women over age 19.
+Just one cup (21 g) of fresh kale gives you a whopping 80.3 micrograms of vitamin K, which is over 67% of the average recommended daily values of 120 micrograms for adult men over age 19 and 90 micrograms for adult women over age 19.

 In addition to the nutrients mentioned above, kale is a good source of vitamin B6, copper, and manganese.